10 Amazing Family Friendly Beaches You Can Find at the Jersey Shore

 Take Exit 1 from New Jersey’s Garden State Parkway and you’ll discover this charming Victorian beach town whose tree-lined streets are lined with gingerbread-trimmed guesthouses.
 This is one of those Jersey Shore beaches that has a pedestrian cobble-stone mall with toy stores and ice cream shops, a small boardwalk with an arcade, and the country’s oldest beachfront resort: Congress Hall Hotel.
 Not in the Mideast?
 Here are some of our favorite family-friendly beaches around the country.

 New Jersey’s most popular family beach destination, Wildwood, New Jersey, has a free beach that’s so wide—nearly 2,000 feet in spots!—that there’s actually a taxi service to get you to the water.
 The boardwalk here is legendary, stretching for 38 blocks, nearly two miles, with attractions, stores, restaurants, live entertainment, arcades, and water parks all vying for your attention.
 Morey’s Piers, is the classic seaside amusement park here, family-owned and operated since 1969, with more than 100 rides ranging from a photo-worthy Ferris Wheel to a raging roller coaster to little kid-friendly spinners on three separate piers along six beach blocks in addition to two spotless beachfront water parks.
-Want more free beaches?
-Check out these 30 free beach getaways across the country for the perfect trip.

 A truly family-oriented beach, the boardwalk in this dry town (meaning no beers, bars, or gambling near your kids) is eight blocks of food and fun, with free live entertainment every night of the week ranging from Philadelphia’s high-stepping, strings-playing Mummers bands to Christmas in July.
 There are two piers filled with rides, and incredible “must eats” including Manco & Manco Pizza, Kohr’s frozen custard, and Johnson’s Caramel Corn.
-Try these family beach games to keep kids from getting bored.

 Avalon and Stone Harbor